-Blanca Manchón (Seville, 1987) is an elite athlete whose specialty is windsurf.
+Blanca Manchón (Seville, 1987) is an elite athlete specialising in windsurfing.
 She has been world champion six times.
-The last world achievement was the Raceboard championship in Salou and winning the Mediterranean Games.
-A year earlier she announced that she was pregnant and lost all her sponsors.
-After her triumph in Salou, Blanca got new sponsors who wanted to work with her.
+Her most recent world achievement was the Raceboard championship in Salou and winning the Mediterranean Games.
+A year earlier she announced her pregnancy and lost all her sponsors.
+After her triumph in Salou, Blanca secured new sponsors willing to work with her.

 Blanca Manchón in the water

-Yumping.- Hello Blanca, thank you very much for serving us again.
-On March 3 you got your last prize in the RS:X class in the bay of Cádiz...
-What has this triumph meant for you?
+Yumping.- Hello Blanca, thank you so much for speaking with us again.
+On 3rd March you won your latest prize in the RS:X class in Cadiz Bay...
+What did this victory mean to you?

-Blanca Manchón.- It has been a challenge of personal improvement for me, I had the flu the week before and I didn't know if I would be able to compete and it was essential since it was one of the selective tests for the Olympic Games.
-Winning was an incredible feeling and a great reward for the effort of the last few months.
+Blanca Manchón.- It was a real personal challenge for me - I had flu the week before and didn't know if I'd be able to compete.
+It was crucial as it was one of the qualifying events for the Olympic Games.
+Winning felt incredible and was a great reward for the effort of recent months.

-You didn't have the necessary material or scholarships to go to the Raceboard World Cup in Salou… What prompted you to show up?
+You didn't have the necessary equipment or funding to go to the Raceboard World Championship in Salou...
+What motivated you to compete?

-I needed to compete to get back in shape after my pregnancy and I decided to go with my family to have fun and with all the borrowed equipment and try to forget a little about everything I was experiencing due to the loss of my sponsors and the little support from the federation at that time.
+I needed to compete to regain form after my pregnancy, so I decided to go with my family to enjoy myself - using entirely borrowed equipment - and try to forget everything I was going through after losing my sponsors and receiving little support from the federation at that time.

-You got sponsors thanks to your victory in the world championship…
+You gained sponsors thanks to your world championship triumph...

 Blanca Manchón in her private office

-You just signed an agreement with the company Hero...
+You've just signed a deal with Hero...
 What do you think of this company and your new sponsors?

-This sponsorship with HERO has come at the best time and gives me a lot of peace of mind when preparing my Olympic campaign, I feel very identified with the brand and I think that is essential when you represent.
-I also have the support of INSTITUTO ESPAÑOL which from the beginning was involved in my project and believed in me as a sports mother.
-Last year I signed for the Puerto Sherry Nautical Club, which allows me to have that plus that I didn't have before.
+This sponsorship with HERO came at the perfect time and gives me great peace of mind preparing my Olympic campaign.
+I strongly identify with the brand, which is essential when representing them.
+I also have support from INSTITUTO ESPAÑOL who believed in me as an athlete mother from the start.
+Last year I signed with Club Náutico Puerto Sherry, giving me that extra support I previously lacked.

 Blanca Manchón with her son Noah